Abssdghi/RandibaBot/README.md

 <h1>RandibaBot | Random Telegram Bot</h1>

-This bot can send a random word/image/music/movie to the user.
+This bot can send a random word/image/music/movie to the user.<br>
-Web Scraping is used in the code. to run, put your Telegram api in the tokens.py file.
+Web Scraping is used in the code.<br>
+to run, put your Telegram api in the tokens.py file.

 requirements: